Basboussa Moroccan Semolina Cake Recipe with Syrup, yogurt, coconut

-In this complete guide, I will share the basbousa recipe, including ingredients, step-by-step instructions, baking tips, substitutes, and serving ideas so you can make this easy dessert in your kitchen.
+In this article, I will share the basbousa recipe, including ingredients, step-by-step instructions, baking tips, substitutes, and serving ideas so you can make this easy dessert in your kitchen.

 What Is Basboussa?